Orchestration

 The Mission Engine

 TheMissionEngine is the central orchestrator.
-Key parameters:
+Its behaviour is governed by a handful of fixed parameters:

 Mission Loop